 American Prospects captures, for example, the changes to the natural environment under human and capitalist influence, but also socioeconomic developments as seen in day-to-day scenes.

-The large format works with their muted pastels feel at turn melancholic, stark and whimsical.
+The large format works with their muted and shared pastels feel at turn melancholic, stark and whimsical.
 Though as Sternfeld himself noted in a 2017 interview with the British Journal of Photography:

 Although there’s humour in American Prospects, it was for me a deeply serious and political enterprise.